anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

 ```

 We can copy paste the solution from the previous task and adapt it to our needs.
-we need to read strings in both cases.
+We need to read strings in both cases.
 We can use the function `getCmd` and
 change the description and field names.
 Also we can borrow the parser definition
 from pomodoro example.